 Sure, Floridians and people in other warm-weather places can wear the same wardrobe year-round.
 But for many of us, daylight saving time also falls right around when we start dreaming of packing away the parkas and digging out lighter items.

-Raised in Minnesota, I know never to hide away all of the winter clothes this early in the year, but it’s a good time to go through that winter accessories box and discard mismatched gloves, boots that no longer fit, and perhaps pack away the ski boots or ice skates for a few seasons.
+Raised in Minnesota, I know never to hide away all of the winter clothes this early in the year, but it’s a good time to go through that winter accessories box and discard mismatched gloves and boots that no longer fit, and perhaps pack away the ski boots or ice skates for a few seasons.
 Shorts and swimsuits, you’re on deck.

 6. Reverse your ceiling fans